yeganathan18/scaling-dollop/twitter/README.md

 #### How it works?

 Authentication is done via django's built-in authentication system.
-When every user signs up, a profile instance is also created for the same user in the backend.
+When every user signs up, a profile instance is also created for the same user in the backend by django signals.
+Profile is used to store the following user list.
+The user can follow other users and the tweets of the users they follow are shown in the feed.
+The Tweet model is used to store the tweets of the user.

 **3. What function/API that will return all the tweets**